uniwebcms/component-library-template/README.md

 In this guide, we'll walk you through the process of creating your own Uniweb component libraries.
 We'll assume you have some knowledge of modern JavaScript, React, and Tailwind CSS, but don't worry if you're not an expert – we'll provide plenty of examples and explanations along the way.

+In this guide, we'll walk you through creating Uniweb component libraries using modern JavaScript, React, and Tailwind CSS.
+Don't worry if you're not familiar with these technologies – you can start by copying our examples.
+You can even create custom components using AI assistants with our [ready-to-use prompts](ai-prompts.md).

 ## 🚀 Setup: Start from a Template Repository

 To get started, we've created this handy template repository for you.
 All you need to do is create a new repository based on this template.